 No matter what the underlying cause of an individual’s high blood pressure, the team of specialists in the Hypertension Program works to implement a treatment plan that can yield both short-term and long-term results.

 We offer a full spectrum of care to children from infancy to young adulthood who have high blood pressure.

 Every member of our clinical team has experience treating high blood pressure in children, adolescents, and young adults with a wide range of medical conditions.
 Many of the pediatric patients we care for have high blood pressure as a result of kidney disease, such as reflux nephropathy and polycystic kidney disease (PKD), or because of abnormalities in the blood vessels supplying the kidney (renal artery stenosis).
 We also know that children with endocrine disease, heart disease and those who receive bone marrow or organ transplants may develop high blood pressure.
 We work with the child’s entire medical team to determine what aspects of care can be improved to prevent worsening of hypertension.

-At a visit to the Hypertension Program, children are seen by nephrologists, nutritionists, nurses, and a social worker who specialize in identifying the different needs of children with high blood pressure and navigating through the health care system to put a treatment plan in place.
+At a visit to the Hypertension Program at Boston Children's Hospital, children are seen by nephrologists, nutritionists, nurses, and a social worker who specialize in identifying the different needs of children with high blood pressure and navigating through the health care system to put a treatment plan in place.
 This includes setting up school-based blood pressure monitoring and home monitoring programs to track blood pressure as well as guidance regarding medication administration and compliance.

 Our mission is to maintain a systematic, consistent, and effective approach to evaluating children, adolescents, and young adults with high blood pressure, while assuring coordinated and individualized care tailored to fit the needs of each patient.

-Click here to view a full list of programs and services offered by the Hypertension Program.
+Click here to view a full list of programs and services offered by the Hypertension Program at Boston Children's.